 Capture the essence of Erma’s writings, and you could win $500 and a free registration to the Erma Bombeck Writers Workshop.
 In 2016, 563 writers from around the world entered previously unpublished essays in humor and human interest categories — roughly 253,350 words.

-Nancy Cartwright, the voice of Bart Simpson, and Daryn Kagan, syndicated columnist and former CNN anchor, served as the finalist judges for the humor and human interest categories, respectively.
-The nearly 50 preliminary judges included nationally known authors, columnists, screenwriters, stand-up comedians and a longtime writer for David Letterman.
+Pulitzer Prize-winning humorist Dave Barry and award-winning novelist and short story writer Bonnie Jo Campbell will serve as the finalist judges for the humor and human interest categories, respectively.
+The nearly 50 preliminary judges will include nationally known authors, columnists, screenwriters and stand-up comedians.